 If you think wills are only for the rich, you’re wrong!
 A will is an essential part of any estate plan and is the primary document for transferring your wealth upon your death.
 If you die intestate (without a will), state law controls the disposition of your property.
 In addition to wills, more sophisticated planning should be considered with any of the following situations: to provide for a child with special needs, in the event of a second marriage, if there is a family business, if you are charitably inclined and many other reasons.

-A “Living Trust” is a means of managing your property during your lifetime and disposing of the property after your death with probate.
+A “Living Trust” is a means of managing your property during your lifetime and disposing of the property after your death.
 It can be a revocable or an irrevocable trust.

 No. If YOU have access to your assets, Medicaid can get your assets.

 Which is more beneficial to me - a life estate or an irrevocable trust?

 That depends on your situation.
 It is a matter that must be discussed with an attorney considering that there could be circumstances that might affect your decision, but, be careful, life estates tend to be misused.

 When will I get my documents?